antaldaniel/danielantal.eu/content/project/market_report/index.md

 date = 2017-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "The combined size of live and recording music, income, taxation and investments in Hungary"
+summary = "Market sizing, research and forecasting reports."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["market-report", "report", "Hungary"]`